rsmith-nl/lamprop/README.rst

 ------------

 This program requires Python (version 3), and the numpy module (version 1.5 or later).
-This version was developed and tested using Python 3.4.
+This version was developed and tested using Python 3.4 and 3.5.

 Installation